SIRAHFF/SIRAH-Tools-GUI/README.md

 ## Introduction

 **SIRAH-Tools-GUI** is a graphical user interface designed to streamline multiple analysis steps for molecular simulations carried out with the SIRAH force field.
-It consolidates several functionalities—from secondary structure analysis to contact mapping and backmapping—into a single, user-friendly platform.
+It consolidates several functionalities—from secondary structure analysis to contact mapping and backmapping—into a single, user-friendly platform, see [SIRAH Tools GUI documentation](https://sirahff.github.io/documentation/Tutorials%20sirahgui.html) for details.

-This application is still in **beta** testing, meaning that while many features are functional, you may encounter some limitations or bugs.
 Feedback and contributions are encouraged.

 ## Key Features